 M.E.R.E. remains in removal proceedings before an immigration judge wherein an ICE prosecutor may advocate for EOIR jurisdiction and against USCIS jurisdiction.
 If the immigration judge makes a determination that USCIS does not have jurisdiction over M.E.R.E.'s asylum application, USCIS will reject jurisdiction over M.E.R.E.'s asylum application under the 2019 Redetermination Memo.
-M.E.R.E. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the abuse and persecution he suffered as a child.
+Under the Expanded Affirmative Act Policy, USCIS will decline jurisdiction over M.E.R.E.'s asylum application if it locates a recognition or notation as to evidence-allegedly made by HHS, ICE, or CBP before he filed his asylum application-that he had turned 18 or reunited with his mother.
+In all of these scenarios, M.E.R.E. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the abuse and persecution he suffered as a child.
 This will further delay the already extended period of time M.E.R.E. has waited for his asylum application to be decided.
 The added delay will continue to prevent M.E.R.E. from pursuing his education.

-- 123. Because of the new policy set forth in the 2019 Redetermination Memo, the government may conclude that M.E.R.E. is ineligible for asylum since he filed his application more than one year after entering the United States. - 124.
-Plaintiff M.A.L.C. entered the United States when he was 17 years old.
-Upon apprehension, he was determined by DHS to be a UAC. - 125.
-In reliance on the 2013 policy, M.A.L.C. applied for asylum in February 2018, when he was 19 years old.
-As of this filing, USCIS has not interviewed M.A.L.C. and his asylum application is still pending. - 126.
-Under the new policy set forth in the 2019 Redetermination Memo, USCIS will decline jurisdiction over M.A.L.C.'s asylum application because he filed after turning 18.
+156. Because of the new policy set forth in the 2019 Redetermination Memo and the Expanded Affirmative Act Policy, the government may conclude that M.E.R.E. is ineligible for asylum since he filed his application more than one year after entering the United States.

+157. Plaintiff M.A.L.C. entered the United States when he was 17 years old.
+Upon apprehension, he was determined by DHS to be a UAC.

+158. In reliance on the 2013 policy, M.A.L.C. applied for asylum in February 2018, when he was 19 years old.
+As of this filing, USCIS has not interviewed M.A.L.C. and his asylum application is still pending.

+159. Under the new policy set forth in the 2019 Redetermination Memo, USCIS will decline jurisdiction over M.A.L.C.'s asylum application because he filed after turning 18.

 M.A.L.C. remains in removal proceedings before an immigration judge wherein an ICE prosecutor may advocate for EOIR jurisdiction and against USCIS jurisdiction.
 If the immigration judge makes a determination that USCIS does not have jurisdiction over M.A.L.C.'s asylum application, USCIS will reject jurisdiction over M.A.L.C.'s asylum application under the 2019 Redetermination Memo.
-M.A.L.C. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the abuse and persecution he suffered as a child.
-This will further delay the already extended period of time M.A.L.C. has waited for his asylum application to be decided. - 127.
-Further, M.A.L.C. may be deemed ineligible for asylum at all because his application was filed more than one year after he entered the United States. - 128.
-Plaintiff K.A.R.C. entered the United States when he was 17 years old.
+Under the Expanded Affirmative Act Policy, USCIS will decline jurisdiction over M.A.L.C.'s asylum application if it locates a recognition or notation as to evidence-allegedly made by HHS, ICE, or CBP before he filed his asylum application-that he had turned 18.
+In all of these scenarios, M.A.L.C. will lose the protections associated with USCIS jurisdiction over his asylum application and instead will be subject to an adversarial process in immigration court where he will be cross-examined about the abuse and persecution he suffered as a child.
+This will further delay the already extended period of time M.A.L.C. has waited for his asylum application to be decided.

+160. Further, M.A.L.C. may be deemed ineligible for asylum at all because his application was filed more than one year after he entered the United States.

+161. Plaintiff K.A.R.C. entered the United States when he was 17 years old.
 Upon apprehension, he was determined by DHS to be a UAC.